 Before the Seder do what you would have were there not going to be a Seder.
 Know that people everywhere believe in (God) and that terrible things are being committed in (God)'s name at this very moment.
 Ask yourself: How do I live in this world?
-Keep food prep times under 15 minutes when cooking for the Seder, as if the deadline for your daily social media update was running out, but you if you could just finish dinner first you could get back onto the computer and send out that picture, but it's so hard to breathe in here, the air is like, thick or steamy or something, and they're going to be so mad if they don't get their tweets!
+Keep food prep times under 15 minutes when cooking for the Seder, but tweet your progress at least every minute, or stream it on Twitch.
+Think to yourself 'Is the bruning anger that cooked this matzah, in fact, the sickest Brun?'
+If it is not, what will your sponsor brands think?
 If you cannot prepare your food quickly, place it in a satchel and go to sleep.
-Have Gypsy Starshine and his girlfriend Utopia break down your door, and Facebook Bernie-bro slogans at you alongside tired cat memes.
-Why can't Bernie supporters just argue the merits of his programs without resorting to sexist ad hominem attacks, you wonder, but it doesn't matter!
-Retire from the soche meads, don earmuffs for their dogwhistles, grab the satchel, dash from your house, arrive at the Seder.
+Have Gypsy Starshine and his girlfriend Utopia break down your door and replace your recipes with pictures of Maria Butina cooking, captioned in Russian. your head in dismay, delete your Twitter account, grab the satchel, dash from your house, arrive at the Seder.

-A NOTE ON IRONY:
+A NOTE ON GALLOWS HUMOR: